-Since the change happened so suddenly, many people were unprepared to set up a functional and attractive home office for themselves.
+Although the change happened so suddenly, companies seemed to have had the assistance of managed IT service providers to help their employees set up their work from home.
+But many people were unprepared to set up a functional and attractive home office for themselves.
 In addition, many people live in homes that are too small for a dedicated office.
 But since it looks like many professionals will continue to work from home for a while, either by necessity or choice, more people are beginning to invest in a home office that works.

 Interior designs from the New Jersey chapter of ASID recently shared several ideas about how to set up great home offices, especially if your space is small.